Area school districts monitoring TikTok challenge

 Officials with Owasso, Union and Tulsa also acknowledged that they were aware of the TikTok challenge and asked parents to talk with their students about the ramifications of making threats against classmates and staff, even in jest.

-“Please help us to make sure that none of our young Tulsans have to learn the hard way about the results of poor digital citizenship,” a TPS statement read in part.
+“Please help us to make sure that none of our young Tulsans have to learn the hard way about the results of poor digital citizenship,” a TPS statement reads in part.

 Friday is the last day of fall classes for multiple area school districts, including Tulsa, Union, Broken Arrow, Jenks, Sand Springs, Owasso and Bixby.